 With this rigged up I can simply clip in a new tank whenever needed!

-If you would like to go this route, here’s a complete kit:
+If you would like to go this route, here’s an external tank, hose, and connectors:

 If you want to go with even a bigger tank, that will give you more running hours:

 You can also save some money by buying used outboard motor tanks at yard-sales, Craigslist, etc.

 One key issue will be the connection between the hose coming off the external tank, and the hose leading from the built in tank of the generator to the carburetor.
 To solve this riddle, here are a few options:

 Option 1 – Purpose built external fuel tank for your generator